hane-smitter/portfolio_v1/README.md

 *[Click here](https://lookupzach.netlify.app)* to see live version of the project.<br>

 ## Getting started
 NB: Sass, a css precompiler, is used.
-You may download it into you working directory from the npm repository if you have [node.js](https://nodejs.org/en/download/) installed.
+You may download it into your working directory from the npm repository if you have [node.js](https://nodejs.org/en/download/) installed.
 You can get instructions on usage [here](https://www.npmjs.com/package/sass).
 You may also want to use [sass live compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension for [VS code editor](https://code.visualstudio.com/download).

 - Clone the repository
 ```